Sohodolls: Biography

 In mid-2006, soon after releasing their second single "Pleasures of Soho", both Gavin Jay and Sammi Doll decided to part ways with the Sohodolls.
 Wanting to explore more additions to the group in instruments, Maya and Toni found Steven Weston (Weston Doll) who took over the role on keyboards/synths.
 They then hired Paul Stone and Matt Lord to play drums and double bass, giving the group its third and current line-up.
+They also signed to A&G Records around this time.

-The band's first two singles, released on Poptones, Alan McGee's record label, caused enough of a stir to reach numbers seven and twelve on the UK Indie Chart.
+The band's first two singles, "Prince Harry" and "Stripper", caused enough of a stir to reach numbers seven and twelve on the UK Indie Chart.
 These were followed by another release of "Stripper", "No Regrets" and then "Right and Right Again", which won acclaim from The Fly to Clash and NME.
 They began writing and recording their debut album in 2006 with producers Robert Harder (Babyshambles, The Sunshine Underground) and Steve Lyon (The Clash, Depeche Mode).
 In October 2006, the band released a download-only single, "No Regrets".
 Throughout 2006, Sohodolls attracted more attention, touring with She Wants Revenge during July, performing at Playboy Russias annual Playmate of the Year party in Moscow in August, The Big Issues 15th-anniversary concert in September, and two UK tours as well as international dates in Los Angeles, Germany, France, Italy, Spain, Belgium and Istanbul.